 - Air pressure applied

-As for example, a 93-mil thick board will not have the same thermal characteristics when compared to a 62 or 125-mil thick board.
+For example, a 93-mil thick board will not have the same thermal characteristics as a 62 or 125-mil thick board.
 The same applies to the stack-up.
 The number of power and ground planes in the stack-up determines the amount of heat the board requires to absorb in any given cycle to create a perfect thermal reflow.

-Again, a largely SMT populated board will require more heat than a board which is mostly populated with through-hole components and a few surface mounts.
-Also, air pressure in a reflow oven must be monitored with enough caution to avoid blowing away smaller packaged devices.
-If the specifications related to thermal profiling aren’t followed to the letter, a poorly developed thermal profile can result in the creation of voids and de-wetting if too hot and if too cold, non-wetting and solder joint fractures.
+A largely SMT populated board will require more heat than a board which is mostly populated with through-hole components and a few surface mounts.
+Also, you must monitor the air pressure in a reflow oven with enough caution to avoid blowing away smaller packaged devices.
+If the specifications related to thermal profiling aren’t followed to the letter, a poorly developed thermal profile can result in the creation of voids and de-wetting if too hot and if too cold, non-wetting, and solder joint fractures.

-With increasing electronic assembly complexity and values, combined with long term reliability or safety-critical products, the need for continuous monitoring of production processes has become commonplace.
-The current emphasis is on a process that builds in rather than inspecting in quality.
-This calls for an automated management system that can vigorously monitor the reflow oven at regular intervals.
+There is a noted increase in electronic assembly complexity and values, combined with long term reliability of safety-critical products.
+This has resulted in the need for continuous monitoring of production processes has become commonplace.
+In turn, this calls for an automated management system that can monitor the reflow oven at regular intervals.
 This will indicate if the process is drifting out of control before it actually does so.
 Hence, you verify the profile of each and every board.

-Now, imagine instrumenting your PCBs before every new profile.
-Tough, right?
-Hence, virtual profiling.
+Setting up instrumentation for PCB manufacturing for every new profile is time-consuming which is not desirable.
 It is a method of creating profiles without attaching the thermocouples or having to physically instrument a PCB each and every time a profile is run for the same production board.
 All the typical profile data that are measured by instrumented profiles are gathered by using virtual profiles.
 Virtual profiles are made automatically, for both reflow or wave solder machines.
 An initial recipe is required for demonstrating purposes, however once done, profiling can be made virtual.
 As the framework is programmed, profiles can be produced at regular intervals or constantly for every single assembly.

 Your oven, the furnace is the heart of your business.
 The quality and reliability of your finished product depend upon the performance of your thermal profiling.
 You know a lot about every other manufacturing step in your operation, so why not about thermal profiling?
 Understanding what is happening to your product as it travels through an oven or furnace is the first step to controlling and optimizing that heat-treatment process.
 Thermal profiling is a critical tool used by thousands to help obtain that understanding.